TOLL FREE: 1-866-611-2665

 Treatment for a scaphoid fracture can range from casting to surgery, depending on the fracture’s severity and location in the bone.
 That’s why it’s important to accurately diagnose and localize the fracture.

-Depending on the scenario, your doctor may send you for an X-ray to determine if there are any fractured bones.
+Depending on your symptoms, your doctor may send you for an X-ray to determine if there are any fractured bones.
 Interestingly, scaphoid fractures cannot always be seen on X-rays immediately after the injury.
-If your doctor suspects that you have a fracture, but it’s not visible on the X-ray, he or she may recommend that you wear a wrist splint or cast for 2 to 3 weeks and then return for a follow-up X-ray.
-Alternatively, additional imaging, such as an MRI, CT scan, or a bone scan can be performed.
+If your doctor suspects that you have a fracture, but it’s not visible on an X-ray, he or she may recommend that you wear a wrist splint or cast for 2-3 weeks and then return for a follow-up X-ray.
+Alternatively, additional imaging, such as magnetic resonance imaging (MRI), computed tomography (CT) imaging, or a bone scan can be performed.

 SPECT/CT image of scaphoid fracture